Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

         value: https://<kv-lab4-your-name>.vault.azure.net/
 ```

-Cool, we can re-apply the resources folder and watch the magic happen.
+Cool, we can reapply the resources folder and watch the magic happen.

 ```powershell
 kubectl apply -f resources/